EdmundKadus/Linux-Firewall/README.md

 # Objectives
-Implementing port & IP based packet filtering with iptables/nftables.
+Implementing port & IP based packet filtering with iptables/nftables, too this opportunity to learn more on linux's netfilter and general networking.

 ## 1. Basic Firewall Configuration